Unrealized Projects 1930-1934

 GARBO ON NBC RADIO SHOW (USA 1931)

-But Garbo faded to respond.
+But Garbo failed to respond.

 SOURCE: Garbo book